openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

         return res
       }

-Lambda is used in the launch expression:
+Lambda is used in the launch expression as follows:

 .. code-block:: typescript
    :linenos: